Reading progression from Reception to Year 6

 - Vocabulary – exploring the meaning of new words in the text

-- Shared reading – involving teacher modelling and independent annotation of the text with thoughts and ideas using prior knowledge as a reference point
+- Shared reading – involving teacher modelling and independent annotation of the text with thoughts and ideas using prior knowledge as a reference point (see the video below that shows how we carry out shared reading)

-- Fluency – developing fluent reading through echo reading and text marking
+- Fluency – developing fluent reading through echo reading and text marking (see the video below for how we teach reading fluency)

 - Analyse – developing understanding of themes, characters and ideas in the text